phpearth/docs/oop/intro.md

 ## Interfaces

 Interfaces provide common method names to implementors.
 Different implementors can implement those interfaces according to their requirements.
-You can say, interfaces are skeletons which are implemented by developers.
+You could say that interfaces are skeletons which are implemented by developers.

 Let's define an interface: